Jennifer specializes in articles about horse training, care, and purchasing.

-The second key aspect of equine psychology is that horses do not consider long term consequences.
+The second key aspect of equine psychology is that horses do not consider long-term consequences.
 Horses are aware only of immediate consequences.
 Corrections, therefore, need to be applied immediately and quickly.
-If you wait until you get back to the barn, your horse will have forgotten what he did wrong.
+If you wait until you get back to the barn, your horse will have forgotten what they did wrong.
 Any form of discipline that relies on the horse understanding non-immediate consequences is ineffective and could be considered abuse.

 The Vital Importance of Release in Horse Training

 From "immediate consequences" comes a vital and central aspect of horse training.